microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 The benefit of the DC output is that the F/V converter considers this to be a true-zero output, as there are no pulses to count.
 TMR6 is used in this mode to ensure that the CLC is at a logic LOW - if an odd number of pulses are latched when the NCO is set to 0, then the CLC will be stuck HIGH.

 The downside of this approach is that an open wire between the two cannot be detected by pulse detection.
+The pulse detector is implemented by the CPU, which polls the SMT once per second when it goes to print the debug values.

 The setup of the CLC is shown below.

 **Alternative Implementation of the Duty Cycle Generator (CLC1)**
 ![CLC1 Implementation](./images/CLC1_alt.png)